exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-This transaction transfers 15 coins from the first wallet to the second.
+This transaction transfers 5 tokens from the first wallet to the second.
 Send it to the node with:

 ```sh